momijizukamori/bookbinder-js/CONTRIBUTING.md

 ## Branching and Committing
 1. Create a feature branch with `git checkout -b` for whatever you're working on, such as `feature/contribution-docs` or `bugfix/page-layout-issues`
 1. Commit your changes as you go with meaningful commit messages
+1. Ideally, write tests for any new behavior you're introducting
+1. Run tests with `npm run test` as you introduce changes; try to catch any breaking changes early and, as appropriate, either debug your code to find the problem or update the existing tests to reflect the new expected behavior
 1. Push your changes up to the feature branch on your fork as you go with `git push origin [name of branch]`, for example, `git push origin feature/contribution-docs`

 ## Pull Requests